menu

 Of important note, Dillard is also a city of artists.
 Dillard has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dillard’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.49% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 20.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Dillard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Dillard does not have a public transit system used by locals to get to and from work.

 Demographics

-The population of Dillard is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.32% of adults in Dillard have a bachelor's degree or even advanced degree.
+The education level of Dillard citizens is very high relative to the national average among all cities (21.84%): 38.32% of adults in Dillard have a bachelor's degree or even advanced degree.

 The per capita income in Dillard in 2022 was $30,965, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $123,860 for a family of four.
 However, Dillard contains both very wealthy and poor people as well.